***click on image to see the series **click on work to return

 Social Workers.
 Branding Campaign for the Ministry of Employment with af focus on five different regions in Denmark.
 Each Socal worker selected their point of pride in the region.

-Contemporary Dance.
-Training at SMD for the danish pension fund PKA.
-Branding campaign focusing on corporate leadership ideals reflected in the exchange between dancers and instructors.
+Branding campaign during training at The School of Mordern Dance for the danish pension fund PKA illustrating corporate leadership ideals reflected in the exchange between dancers and instructors.